The JD-VRTAC is hosting two communities of practice (CoPs) on Labor Market Information and Busienss Engagement Data.

 Turning Labor Market Facts into Labor Market Information

-On Thursday, April 27 at 1:00PM EDT, the Job-Driven Vocational Rehabilitation Technical Assistance Center (JD-VRTAC), VR Research and Training Center on Demand-Side Strategies (Demand-Side RRTC), and the Workforce Innovation Technical Assistance Center (WINTAC) will begin the next phase of our Labor Market Information (LMI) Community of Practice, Turning Labor Market Facts into Labor Market Information.
+On Tuesday, February 27, 2018 at 1:00PM EDT, the Job-Driven Vocational Rehabilitation Technical Assistance Center (JD-VRTAC), VR Research and Training Center on Demand-Side Strategies (Demand-Side RRTC), and the Workforce Innovation Technical Assistance Center (WINTAC) will begin the next phase of our Labor Market Information (LMI) Community of Practice, Turning Labor Market Facts into Labor Market Information.
 This CoP will focus on counselor use of LMI to strengthen client outcomes.
 During our first meeting, we will discuss different types of real life, unidentified client cases where counselors have or could introduce LMI to clients.
 For each subsequent meeting, participants can share further LMI related client case scenarios with the group.

 Space for this CoP is limited.
 If you would like to know more about this CoP, contact Katie Allen at Katie.Allen@umb.edu.

 Paid Work Experiences: Internships, Pre-Apprenticeships and Registered Apprenticeships

 The Paid Work Experiences Community of Practice stimulates a rich discussion about current strategies and practices to increase the participation of people with disabilities in paid work experiences.
 Participants from each state VR agency share their successes and challenges in expanding paid work experiences for their consumers, including a range of perspectives from the states involved.